dan-leo/masters/thesis/v8/thesis.md

 #### C-DRX mode

 On the Vodafone network in connected-DRX (C-DRX) mode, the UE is observed to show peaks spaced at regular 2.048s intervals [@Martinez2019].
 On both Vodacom and MTN networks, these peaks are not visible and instead a steady stream of peaks can be seen as on the following images.
-The peaks indicate an on time of roughly 12ms and idle of 4 seconds.
-With a cycle of 16ms, it fits the LTE requirements of between 10ms and 2560ms in terms of 1ms subframes.
-However, NB-IoT has a minimum requirement of 256ms to 9216ms for the interval length between C-DRX transmissions.
-This means that NB-IoT is utilizing vastly more time on air than permitted by the 3GPP and it is having a detrimental effect on the estimated battery life.
-Lastly, this does not bode well for the scaling up of devices due to the interference, especially on the shared uplink (NPUSCH) channel.

 \begin{figure}[ht]
-  \subfloat[C-DRX timing on MTN-Ublox]{
+  \subfloat[C-DRX timing on MTN-ZTE-Ublox]{
 	\begin{minipage}[c][1\width]{
 	   0.5\textwidth}
 	   \centering